Britain's Next Top Model series 2: Week 1

 The competition begins.
-The 13 girls arrived and they proceed to Cafe De Paris where they meet the new host, Lisa Snowdon, and the judges.
-The girls also meet Hilary Alexander, a stylist who tells them to have a runway walk where they have to wear underwear and formal outfits for a backstage tour along with the judges.
+The top 13 contestants arrived and they proceed to Cafe De Paris where they meet the new host, Lisa Snowdon, and the judges.
+The contestants also meet Hilary Alexander, a stylist who tells them to have a runway walk where they have to wear underwear and formal outfits for a backstage tour along with the judges.
 They arrived in the model house and they have a tour of the entire house for some excitement.

-The girls have an early call to Milton Keynes SnowZone for their first photo shoot, where they are forced to withstand temperatures as low as -5 °C whilst wearing bikinis.
-Abigail feels that her breasts are quite large compared to the other girls.
+The contestants have an early call to Milton Keynes SnowZone for their first photo shoot, where they are forced to withstand temperatures as low as -5 °C whilst wearing bikinis.
+Abbey feels that her breasts are quite large compared to the other contestants.
 Yvette failed to impress in her look.

-The next day, the girls went to a military camp to compete an obstacle course.
-Some girls struggled in obstacle training while Yvette suffers a scar in her leg.
+The next day, the contestants went to a military camp to compete an obstacle course.
+Some contestants struggled in obstacle training while Yvette suffers a scar in her leg.
 Asha won the obstacle course challenge and she chose 4 friends to join her (Nina, Samantha, Sarah and Sophia) on a shopping spree and to get a cocktail at The Waldorf Hilton Hotel London.
 Immediately Lianna feels like an outsider, not getting along with the other girls.
 During the deliberation, Sarah and Tamar were praised for their photos and especially for their runway walks.
 Jasmia and Yvette are in the bottom two, Jasmia for her poor photo ability, and Yvette for showing low self-esteem and for having a terrible photo.
-Jasmia was spared, and Yvette became the first girl to be sent home.
+Jasmia was spared, and Yvette became the contestant girl to be sent home.